 There are already ways to get Android 8.1 on Galaxy phones right now and we should see more unofficial Oreo ROMs emerge throughout the year.

-If you value your security you should probably install the Galaxy Note 8 Oreo update soon after it arrives for your device.
+If you value your security you should think about installing the Galaxy S9 Pie update soon after it arrives for your phone.

-If you're curious about the current version, you can read more about the security patches over on Samsung's website.
+If you're curious about Samsung's security updates, you can read more about the changes on Samsung's website.